RajithRajan/Terraform-trail2/README.md

 eg

-`aws eks --region ap-south-1 update-kubeconfig --name bus-app1-rgn-eks-main`
+`aws eks --region ap-south-1 update-kubeconfig --name abccorp-auth-rgn-eks-main`

 - Kubeconfig would be downloaded so its ready to run kubectl against EKS